BasicWalker/flashcarpi/README.md

 >`\flashcarpi\venv\Scripts\pip.exe `

 # Install dependencies
-make sure loaction is set in the `flashcarpi/` folder and the (venv) is active.
+make sure location is set in the `flashcarpi/` folder and the (venv) is active.

 run `pip install -r requirements.txt`